zhixuan-lin/ift-6269-vq-vae/README.md

 `main.py` implements the training.
 You can only look at `main()`.
 Other code are just logging and visualization.
 What it does:

 * Train the encoder and decoder (`VQVAEBase`).
-* After that, use the encoder to generate a dataset of prior indices.
+* After that, use the encoder to generate a dataset of indices of the embeddings.
 * Train the prior (`VQVAEPrior`) on this indices dataset.
 * Combine `VQVAEBase` and `VQVAEPrior` into `VQVAE`.
 We can then generate samples and reconstruct inputs.